p4lang/p4c/docs/IR.md

 The ir-generator understands a number of "standard" methods for IR classes -- `visit_children`, `operator==`, `dbprint`, `toString`, `apply`.
-These methods can be declared *without* any arguments or return types (ie, just the method name followed by a {}-block of code), in which case the standard declaration will be supplied.
+These methods can be declared *without* any arguments or return types (ie, just the method name followed by a {}-block of code), in which case the standard declaration will be synthesized.
 If the method is not declared in the .def file, a standard definition (based on the fields declared in the class) will be created.
 In this way, *most* classes can avoid including this boilerplate code in the .def file.